padelis/aws-notes/docs/DynamoDB.md

 It is fully managed and supports both document and key-value models.

 - Stored on SSD storage
-- Spread Across 3 geographically distinct data center.
+- Spread Across 3 geographically distinct data centers.
 - Eventual Consistency Reads
   - Consistency across all copies of data is usually reached within a second (Best Read Performance).
 - Strongly Consistent Reads